rafahm-google/opportunity-engine/CUSTOMIZATION.md

 ### b.
 Performance Data

-In the `performance_file` section, you can specify the names for the date and KPI columns.
+In the `performance_file` section, you specify the columns for the date and your primary KPI.
+This requires setting two related parameters in your `config.json`.

-*   `date_col`: The name of the column containing the date.
-*   `kpi_col`: The name of your primary Key Performance Indicator column.
-The name of this column should also be specified in the `performance_kpi_column` parameter in your config.
+*   `kpi_col` (inside `column_mapping`): This must be the **exact** column header name from your `performance-data.csv` file.
+*   `performance_kpi_column` (at the top level of the config): This is the "display name" for the KPI used throughout the analysis and in the final reports.

+**Important:** For the script to work correctly, the value for both of these parameters must be identical.
+This ensures the script can both find the column in your source file and reference it consistently during the analysis.

 **Example:**
-If your performance file uses `report_date` and `Conversions`, your config would be:
+If your performance file uses `report_date` for the date and `Conversions` for your KPI, your config must include both of the following settings:
 ```json
 "performance_kpi_column": "Conversions",
 "column_mapping": {